Combatd/Hybrid_Cloud_Foundations/README.md

 SAST is like a spell-checker for code, identifying potential vulnerabilities in the source code.
 SAST runs against a nightly build or may be integrated into your IDE.
 It may find and open new bugs in the bug management system nightly or prompt the developer to pause while coding to fix a problem in real time.

 DAST checks the application's runtime instantiation.
 It spiders through an application to find all possible interfaces and then attempts to exploit common vulnerabilities in the application.
 These tools are primarily used on web interfaces.

+### SecDL: Test
+Formal test activities include security functional test plans, vulnerability scanning, and penetration testing.
+Vulnerability scanning uses industry-standard tools to determine if any system-level vulnerabilities exist with the application or product.

+Penetration testing involves testers attempting to work around the security protections in a given application and exploit them.
+Penetration testing also stretches the product and exposes it to testing scenarios that automated tools cannot replicate.
+Because penetration testing is resource-intensive, it is usually not performed for every release.